bevy-procedural/render-to-texture/README.md

 Render to a texture using Bevy and optionally retrieve the contents in the Main World.

-Run the editor example using `cargo watch -w editor/src -w src -x "run -p editor"` or `cargo runcc -c runcc-windows.yml`.
+Run the editor example using `cargo watch -w editor/src -w src -x "run -p editor"`.

 ## WARNING: This repository is practically empty